 1. Cultural Control Methods

-Cultural control methods are touted as the best option in controlling this viral infection.
-To reduce spreading the disease, hive hygiene maintenance and sanitation are seen as the best way.
+Cultural control methods are touted as the best option for controlling this viral infection.
+To reduce the spread of the disease, hive hygiene maintenance and sanitation are seen as the best way.
 Hygiene maintenance includes regularly cleaning the hives and avoiding the use of possibly contaminated equipment.
 For this reason, beekeepers are advised to refrain from sharing equipment and clean their hives regularly.
 Also, the beekeeper should always sanitize their equipment with diluted ethanol or through heat (flaming).

 2. Use of Antibiotics

-Some studies have associated certain other infections with the Black Queen Cell Virus, in particular, the Nosema disease and Varroa mite’s infestations.
-The control of Varroa mite and treating Nosema are thought to aid in stemming invasions of this disease.
+Some studies have associated certain other infections with the Black Queen Cell Virus, in particular, the Nosema disease and Varroa mite infestations.
+The control of Varroa mites and treatment of Nosema are thought to aid in stemming invasions of this disease.

 Using antibiotics in any attempt to eliminate this virus is not recommended.
 However, in the absence of any other viable strategy, beekeepers can use it as part of an integrated pest and disease control approach.
 The Black Queen Cell Virus interacts with parasites to make the virus more prone to causing mortality.
 Parasites, particularly the Varroa destructor, are commonly found in bee colonies that are also infected with viruses.
 The parasites can activate the virus if it is latent and can also act as a vector to transmit the virus to other uninfected bees.

 Varroa Mite Control for Black Queen Cell Virus Management